Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 Perhaps the high point of the afternoon was the huge flock of sheep and goats which cross the path and ran around us for several moments before we continued onward.

 The trail was tough today, with many steep climbs and steep, uncertain descents.
-Because of this some pilgrims opted to walk along the narrow, winding road below us, but the speed fo the cars down there made that a dangerous looking option.
+Because of this, some pilgrims opted to walk along the narrow, winding road below us, but the speed of the cars down there made that a dangerous-looking option.
 While the final stretch into Molinaseca was beautiful, it was one of the most difficult stretches today.

 When we finally arrived in Molinaseca we were treated to a flat sidewalk, which took us past a church set against the hillside, and over the historical bridge known as the Bridge of the Pilgrims.